SaraAmin/PHPTravels_Automation/README.md

 **Screenshots are enabled on failure and attached to report**</br>

-**Upon a step failing, an exception occuring, or a failed assertion; the browser closes, a screenshot is take and the report is generated**</br>
+**Upon a step failing, an exception occuring, or a failed assertion; the browser closes, a screenshot is taken and the report is generated**</br>

 **Configurations**</br>
 1- Project and environment configuration files</br>